 4. Make sure you cultivate groups from key organizers, donors, and staff.
 Like-minded groups agree with your issues and likely have some fired up folks.
 Give them special updates, make the group feel like they are a part of the team, and stop by member meetings find a group volunteer who can help keep the group up-to-date.
 Ask for more help and keep your campaign at the top of their minds.
 Be the squeaky wheel but be supportive and grateful as well.

 5. Ask folks who are supporters at the door to do more and volunteer.
 The big secret to organizing is not being afraid to ask.
 I have found some of my best campaign volunteers by asking people to knock on doors with me, and it worked extremely well.

 6. Find folks from the last good campaign in the area.
 When I was managing campaigns, I would find out who managed the last well-run campaign in town.
 I would call the managers and field organizers and ask them who their best volunteers were, then I would call them.

-7. Set real goals for canvassing and events.
-There is nothing like an ambitious goal and organizers competing to achieve it, to get campaigns moving.
+8. Set real goals for canvassing and events.
+To get campaigns moving, there is nothing like an ambitious goal and organizers competing to achieve it.

-8. Develop ways to draw out supporters for volunteer recruitment.
-Ask each of your regular volunteers to give you a list of 3 people they believe would make good volunteer recruitment prospects.
-Instruct your canvassers and phone bankers to slip in a “would you volunteer” question to the most enthusiastic people they encounter.
+9. Develop ways to draw out supporters for volunteer recruitment.
+Ask each of your regular volunteers to give you a list of 3 people they believe would make good volunteer prospects.
+Instruct your canvassers and phone bankers to slip in a “would you volunteer?” question to the most enthusiastic people they encounter.
 Find ways to incorporate volunteer recruitment into the other aspects of your campaign.

-Besides these tips, make sure you are staying organized and being clear with your volunteers.
+Bottom line, make sure you are staying organized and being clear with your follow up with volunteers.
 If you are not organized, you might be able to get volunteers to start, but you won't likely get them back.

 Have questions about volunteer recruitment tactics?
 Ask them here.